jclem/logfmt-dart/README.md

 ## Todo

-- Implement encoding, move `Parser#parse` to provide `Logfmt#encode` and `Logfmt#decode`.
-- Implement printing to a stream.
+- Implement #encode and piping to a stream.
-- Implement timing.
+- Implement a timer.
-- Implement example request logger.
+- Implement an example request logger.